btkostner/jumar/docs/deployment.md

 ## Database

 Deploying Cockroach DB to Fly.io _can_ be easy if you chose to run without TLS.
-This _can_ be fine, but we want to keep with best security practice, so we will generate self signed certificates for all nodes and ensure they are enforced by the Elixir Jumar application.
+This _can_ be fine, but we want to keep with best security practice, so we will generate self signed certificates for all nodes and ensure secure connections are enforced.

 ### Building